-If you find living alone in your own home difficult, but you don't need full-time residential care, then supported housing may be right for you if you are between 18 and 55 years old.
+If you find living alone difficult, but you don't need 24hr residential care, then supported housing may be right for you if you are between 18 and 55 years old.

 Supported housing means you would live in a small area of housing which is managed by dedicated care staff.
 Staff would be available to help you during certain times of the day and night (times will vary between sites) and some of our supported housing properties also have personal or community alarms in case you need to call for help urgently.
 Most of the time, you would have your own small flat or room to yourself and also be able to use a communal area.

 Some supported housing lets you share a family home with other people.
 We call this Shared Lives.